-The Vaccines are here!
-Many states have begun to open immunization appointments for the general population.
+In most of our groups, we find that over half of the participants are fully vaccinated, sometimes more.
 At the same time, Covid variants with greater transmission rates have been on the rise, and various countries and regions have seen increases in cases.
 The school continues to follow federal, state, and county regulations closely as well as CDC requirements and recommendations.

 - 7 days of quarantine with a viral test during days 3 -5 that turns out negative (total quarantine is 7 days).

 - 10-day quarantine for those who do not get tested.